-THE leader of Oxfordshire County Council has accused county residents of lacking the “British spirit that defeated Hitler” in the wake of freezing weather.
+THE leader of Oxfordshire County Council has accused county residents of lacking the “British spirit that defeated Hitler” in the wake of

 Keith Mitchell said people had developed a “dependency culture” when he was challenged by a former town mayor about the “ice rink” state of roads in south Oxfordshire.